 Quid pro quo.
-If I refer a client to you, should I have a corresponding expectation that you’ll soon refer one to me?
+If I refer a client to you, should I have a corresponding expectation that you will soon refer one to me?

 It seems that many professionals in the legal, tax and financial services industries have quid pro quo attitudes.
 I’ve noticed it over my 27 years practicing as an estate-planning attorney.
 It seems that doing a great job for a referral isn’t enough.
 There’s an expectation that if you scratch my back then I’ll scratch yours.